Future National ICT Industry Platform Program

 Acting as a catalyst for the development of networks and clusters is a key NICTA purpose, which is hence a key aim of the NICTA Gift to SIEF.
 CSIRO Data61 is the largest data innovation group in Australia, and connects a network of organisations across academia, corporations, start-ups, Commonwealth, State and Territory government agencies, investors and entrepreneurs focused on data-driven innovation for Australia but with global context.
 CSIRO Data61 is an essential part of the Future National ICT Industry Platform Program to leverage that networked approach in the conduct of Digital Missions, and to maximise efficiencies and reach in connection with the Program.

-Digital Missions under the Program are to be developed and proposed by CSIRO Data61 or the Program Advisory Council (PAC) (refer below).
+Digital missions under the Program are to be developed and proposed by CSIRO Data61 or the Program Advisory Council (PAC) (refer below).
 The Trustee will publicise approved Digital Missions and seek Project proposals to address these Challenges; applications for funding for Research Projects to address a Challenge is to be by invitation only through CSIRO Data61.

 Digital Mission criteria

 - (Feasible).
-The challenge outcomes can be achieved having regard to the level of funding available under, and the timeframe of, the Program (and any additional contributions that are likely to be made to the challenge),and the capacity and capability of CSIRO including Data61 and any other collaborating organisations to generate those deliverables.
+The Digital Mission outcomes can be achieved having regard to the level of funding available under, and the timeframe of, the Program (and any additional contributions that are likely to be made to the challenge),and the capacity and capability of CSIRO including Data61 and any other collaborating organisations to generate those deliverables.

 - (Threshold).
 The funded project constitutes Research;